ahh1539/WebCheckers/docs/DesignDoc.md

 ## Architecture and Design

-This section describes the application architecture.
+>This section describes the application architecture.

 ### Summary

-The following Tiers/Layers model shows a high-level view of the webapp's architecture.
+>The following Tiers/Layers model shows a high-level view of the webapp's architecture.

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

-As a web application, the user interacts with the system using a browser.
+>As a web application, the user interacts with the system using a browser.
 The client-side of the UI is composed of HTML pages with some minimal CSS for styling the page.
 There is also some JavaScript that has been provided to the team by the architect.

-The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
+>The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
 Controllers are built using the Spark framework and View are built using the FreeMarker framework.
 The Application and Model tiers are built using plain-old Java objects (POJOs).

-Details of the components within these tiers are supplied below.
+>Details of the components within these tiers are supplied below.

 ### Overview of User Interface

-This section describes the web interface flow; this is how the user views and interacts with the WebCheckers application.

 ![The WebCheckers Web Interface Statechart](state_diagram.png)

-_
-The flow of the web pages from the user's perspective is as follows: When the user opens the home page they first see a simple welcome message and a button to sign in, they will also be presented with the number of players who are signed in.
+> The flow of the web pages from the user's perspective is as follows: When the user opens the home page they first see a simple welcome message and a button to sign in, they will also be presented with the number of players who are signed in.
 When they click to sign in they will be redirected to the Signin page where they can post their username.
 They will then be redirected to home.
 If they then click